 A few years ago, many readers commented how much they enjoyed my column about holiday baking and requested that I make this an annual tradition.
-As you read this, I will be at home, knee-deep in flour, sugar and spices, in the true spirit of this message.
+Though my holiday baking has since expanded into the entire month of December so that more family and friends can enjoy the fruits of my labor, the true spirit of the message remains.
+I promise to stay knee-deep in flour, sugar and spices, and wish all a sweet holiday season and new year.

 With apologies to Clement Clarke Moore, here it is: